Caldwell Nursery and Botanic Garden

 Zone: 7-9

-Info: fresh batch just in!
 Ground cover pipevine, likes full sun.
 Attracts butterflies (food plant for Pipevine Swallowtail) Beautiful veined leaves and exotic flower that mimics butterfly larvae.
 Easy to grow perennial also will reseed itself.

 Common Name: Giant White Dutchman's Pipe